Now on the Chrome Web Store Open for applications

 Pricing

-Three applications a month, free.
-If you're applying enough to need more, five bucks unlocks the rest — and helps keep the lights on for a one-person team.
+Five applications a month, free.
+If you're applying enough to need more, five bucks unlocks the rest — and helps us keep building.

 Free

 Light search.
-Three a month, all features, no signup.
+Five a month, all features, no signup.

 $0 / forever